 Many parents ask about contacting other participants in their region who are going to the same institution to plan and coordinate travel itineraries.
 However, to ensure your child’s and other participants’ privacy, we cannot share the names or arrival information of participants at any given location.

 Participants in Destination Clic are required to stay on-campus in a student residence.
-Accommodations are assigned by age group and by gender.
+Lodging is assigned by age group and by gender.

 University campuses are regularly patrolled by security guards.
 Guards are also assigned to each residence.
 The host institution’s safety and security rules, including information on curfews, will be shared with you at the time of registration.